Kepai39/CST8916_Daigle_Catherine-Assignment2-41175118/README.md

 ![Sensor Simulation Endpoints](./screenshots/sensor-simulation2.png)

+"The most important parameter of *[the Device on Iot Hub]* here, is the primary connection string."
+(Basu, 2023).
+A device can be 'named' and connection strings/keys generated through the IoT Hub in the Azure Portal.
+The generated primary connection string should be then added to an environment variable, or in the `.env` file as shown in the previous screenshot.

 This .env file is part of a virtual environment where we define our environment variables.
-See the below screenshot for where we define our array with connection strings, and how we use the passed `data` and index (`conn`) to send the message.
+See the below screenshot for where we define our array with the fetched environment variables (connection strings), and how we use the passed `data` and index (`conn`) to send the message.

 ![Sensor Simulation Code 1](./screenshots/sensor-simulation3.png)

-Each iteration of the loop pauses for 10 seconds after sending the message to IoT Hub.
+Each iteration of the inner loop pauses for 10 seconds after sending a message to IoT Hub.
 Further development of this program might consider externalizing the sleep/wait time to an environment variable for further configuration.

-This code was referenced/adapted from Avirup Basu, who made a detailed explanation via [YouTube](https://www.youtube.com/watch?v=JEffAb_3DlE) and [GitHub](https://github.com/avirup171/python-iot-hub-sender).
-What was added was reading frrom environment variables, our json output, and extra loops to handle the different endpoints.

 ### Azure IoT Hub Configuration:
 The Configurtion Steps for Iot Hub is to first